progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You may have skipped to this chapter from a previous chapter, or you may have gotten here after reading the rest of the book — in either case, this is where you’ll go over the inner workings and implementation of Git.
 I found that learning this information was fundamentally important to understanding how useful and powerful Git is, but others have argued to me that it can be confusing and unnecessarily complex for beginners.
 Thus, I’ve made this discussion the last chapter in the book so you could read it early or later in your learning process.
 I leave it up to you to decide.-->

 Möglicherweise hast Du dieses Kapitel hier direkt aufgeschlagen, vorherige Kapitel ausgelassen, oder bist hierher gelangt, nachdem Du alle vorherigen Kapitel gelesen hast.
 Wie auch immer, in diesem Kapitel wirst Du mit mit den internen (xxx) und der Implementation von Git befassen.
 Meine eigene Erfahrung damit, diese Dinge zu lernen, war dass sie unerläßlich ist, um zu verstehen, wie unheimlich mächtig und flexibel Git ist.
 Allerdings gibt es Leute, die der Ansicht sind, dass sie auch verwirrend und unnötig komplex für Anfänger sein könne.
 Deshalb habe ich mich entschieden, dieses Kapitel an das Ende des Buches zu verlegen.
-Du kannst es, ganz wie es dir beliebt, früher oder später einschieben.
+Du kannst es, ganz wie es Dir beliebt, früher oder später einschieben.

 <!--Now that you’re here, let’s get started.
 First, if it isn’t yet clear, Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it.
 You’ll learn more about what this means in a bit.-->